philrz/super/book/src/command/super.md

 And since plain JSON is another common format choice, the `-j` flag is a shortcut for `-f json` and `-J` is a shortcut for pretty-printing JSON.

+>[!NOTE]
-> _Having the default output format dependent on the terminal status
+> Having the default output format dependent on the terminal status
 > causes an occasional surprise
 > (e.g., forgetting `-f` or `-s` in a scripted test that works fine on the
 > command line but fails in CI), this avoids problematic performance where a
 > data pipeline deployed to product accidentally uses SUP instead of CSUP.
 > Since `super` gracefully handles any input, this would be hard to detect.
 > Alternatively, making CSUP the default would cause much annoyance when
-> binary data is written to the terminal._
+> binary data is written to the terminal.

 If no query is specified with `-c`, the inputs are scanned without modification and output in the specified format